rosalindfranklininstitute/DisTRaX/docs/source/index.rst

 **DisTRaX** is a Python library to deploy temporary storage mechanisms onto HPC infrastructure in a fast and scalable fashion.

+We currently support the `Ceph Storage system <https://ceph.io/>`_ with the Rados Gateway (S3), Object stores and the Filesystem.

+We plan to add additional storage systems in the future.
+If any are of particular interest, please raise it on the `github repo <https://github.com/rosalindfranklininstitute/DisTRaX>`_.

 .. note::

    This project is under active development.